lgmorand/workshop-aca/_entries/03-05 scaling.md

 {% collapsible %}

-Create a file named target.txt and copy the URL of your application.
+Create a file named **targets.txt** and copy the URL of your application.

 ``` txt
 GET https://url-public-endpoint-of-reddog-app